noobieruby/gpacalculator/challenges/04_Data_Types/README.md

 Try using some of these new data types in an example.

-You could write a function that asks for an input and then searches a hash you created to give a value back, kinda like a stupid dictianry that only knows a couple of words.
+You could write a function that asks for an input and then searches a hash you created to give a value back, kinda like a stupid dictionary that only knows a couple of words.

 ### Extra Fun